-The UT Southwestern School of Public Health is the fourth school to be created in the UT Southwestern Medical Center, and the first in the past half-century.
+The Peter O’Donnell Jr. School of Public Health is the fourth school to be created in the UT Southwestern Medical Center, and the first in the past half-century.
 It joins the Schools of Medicine, Health Professions, and Biomedical Sciences.
 UT Southwestern, one of the premier academic medical centers in the nation, integrates pioneering research with exceptional health promotion, clinical care, and education.
 Read full overview

 Transforming health in North Texas and beyond for individuals, families, and communities to thrive